typesafehub/conductr-lib/README.md

 This is because the same Java libraries are used for multiple Scala versions.
 Do not be concerned, the publishing tool is actually just warning you i.e. they are not errors.

-Once released you need to close the Sonatype repository.
-While you can do that from within sbt, you should visit the staging repository on Sonatype and verify that the packages that you expect to see there are indeed there.
+Everything is released to Maven Central via the Sonatype repository, including automated staging to release.